 When possible, stay indoors at dawn and dusk and protect yourself well when you do go outside.
 Besides using appropriate mosquito repellants, cover up well by wearing pants and long-sleeved shirts.

-Comprehensive mosquito control treatments by Turner Pest Control can attack these disease-carrying pests throughout their life cycle—from the egg stage to adulthood—through our fast acting, long lasting, ultra-low volume treatments.
+Comprehensive Tampa mosquito control treatments by Turner Pest Control can attack these disease-carrying pests throughout their life cycle—from the egg stage to adulthood—through our fast-acting, long-lasting, ultra-low volume treatments.

 National Geographic shared a report that somewhat salvaged the reputation of the rat, noting how they may not have been the culprit in the horrific Black Death plague that wiped out a third of Europeans during medieval times.
 That said, “In cases of plague since the late 1800s—including an outbreak in Madagascar in 2017—rats and other rodents helped spread the disease.
 If Y. pestis infects rats, the bacterium can pass to fleas that drink the rodents’ blood.
 When a plague-stricken rat dies, its parasites abandon the corpse and may go on to bite humans.”